reactiveui/website/input/docs/getting-started/installation/nuget-packages/index.md

 - MyCoolApps.UnitTests (tests)
 ```

-* Install `reactiveui-xamforms` into your portable class library, platform library, applications and tests.
+* Install `ReactiveUI.XamForms` into your portable class library, platform library, applications and tests.
-* Install `reactiveui-events-xamforms` into your portable class library and applications.
+* Install `ReactiveUI.Event.XamForms` into your portable class library and applications.
-* Install `reactiveui-testing` into your tests.
+* Install `ReactiveUI.Testing` into your tests.

 # Xamarin Mac